kjgarza/kjgarza.github.io/portfolio/case-b.md

   slug: product
   headline: Idea Validation
   content: |
-    I validated the original idea using a productboard portal and opened it for discussion with our member community.
+    I validated the original idea using [DataCite Roadmap](https://datacite.org/roadmap.html) (using ProductBoard) and opened it for discussion with our member community.
   media:
     image: "/uploads/2022/02/18/designsprint-eosc.png"
     alt_text: Design Sprint Board for Metadata Harveststing Service